-The most recent recognition of my art is a request for the licensing of my oil painting, “Creekside Cathedral,” featured in the New Media series Snatchers, produced by Stage 13, a division of Warner Bros.
+The most recent recognition of Clark Sheppards art was a request for the licensing of my spiritual image of Sedona’s Cathedral Rock an oil painting, “Creekside Cathedral,” which is a Sedona Vortex, featured in the New Media series Snatchers, produced by Stage 13, a division of Warner Bros.
 Entertainment.”

 Former President George W. Bush is a proud owner of my award-winning “Patriotic Longhorns.”
 My award-winning art has been in SouthwestArt Magazine, Cowboys & Indians, American Cowboy, Texas Monthly, and True West magazines.
 Sedona Art Studios is proud to sponsor “Sedona International Film Festival” My original watercolor of “Goulding’s Stagecoach” hangs in the “Stagecoach” restaurant at Gouldings Lodge in Monument Valley, AZ.

 The evolution of my artistic career had a unique beginning.
 My initial exposure to painting and creating wall art, began simply enough in 1990, through an “adult evening education course” at a local, New Jersey high school.
 I started working with the medium of watercolor, thinking, “How hard could it be?”…only to discover that it was one of the most challenging mediums there is.

 I showed my first artwork to a good friend, Gordon Haas, who is an accomplished artist with his Gallery in Lambertville, NJ.